The Last Dinner Party: 2025–present: From the Pyre

 On 17 July 2025 the group revealed "This Is the Killer Speaking", the lead single from their second studio album From the Pyre, which was scheduled to be released on 17 October.
 The song had previously debuted live in June 2024 at the Metronome Festival in Prague.
 They had initially begun to work on the album with James Ford, who produced Prelude to Ecstasy, but Ford decided to leave upon his diagnosis with leukaemia the following year.
 By August, Markus Dravs had replaced him to produce.
-The album was also preceded by two more singles, "The Scythe" and "Second Best".
+The album was also preceded by three more singles, "The Scythe", "Second Best" and "Count the Ways".

 On 23 August 2025, the Last Dinner Party were due to play Victorious Festival.
 They pulled out after an incident the previous day in which Irish folk band the Mary Wallopers had their set cut off after they brought out a Palestinian flag.
-In a statement on Instagram, the Last Dinner Party wrote: "As a band we cannot cosign political censorship and will therefore be boycotting the festival today."
+In a statement on Instagram, the band wrote: "As a band we cannot cosign political censorship and will therefore be boycotting the festival today".

-The band began a UK tour in October 2025 and will embark on a thirty-one date North American tour in March 2026.
+On 16 February 2026, the group released the song "Let's Do It Again!", which was featured on the Help(2) charity album released on 6 March 2026 to benefit War Child.
+The album will raise funds and awareness for young people whose lives have been affected by war and conflict.

+On 1 April 2026, Georgia Davies announced on social media that she had suffered a serious fall which resulted in a broken back needing immediate treatment.
+Due to her injury, she confirmed that she would be forced to miss the group's 2026 tour.
+The group's bass technician, Max Lilley, filled in for Davies while she recovered.

+The group released a two-song 7" vinyl, The Scythe (Live From the Pyre), for Record Store Day on 18 April 2026.

 Musical style

-"Nothing Matters" was described as "art-rock bombast" by Rolling Stone UK, while the Evening Standard described their music and live shows as having a "distinctive baroque-pop sound and look".
+"Nothing Matters" was described as "art-rock bombast" by Rolling Stone UK, while the Evening Standard and The Guardian described their look and sound as baroque pop with a Babyshambles twist.

 The band have been compared to David Bowie, Fleetwood Mac, Kate Bush, Siouxsie and the Banshees, Sparks, Roxy Music, ABBA, Queen, Florence and the Machine and Warpaint.
-The band's members have cited Queen, St. Vincent, Chappell Roan and Lana Del Rey as influences.
+The band's members have cited Queen, St. Vincent, Chappell Roan, and Lana Del Rey as influences.